Cherreads

 He stepped back into the corridor and moved toward the cool room, every nerve along his spine tightening as the sound from the front shifted from diffuse movement to converging interest.

-On the floor beneath it, half hidden in the flickering light, was a smear of blood drawn outward rather than inward.
+On the floor beneath it, half hidden in the flickering light, was a smear of blood drawn outward rather than inward, his eyes narrowed.

-The station was closing around them faster than he'd planned, and for the first time since leaving the house, he felt the old shape of the trap returning, not identical, but familiar enough to make his pulse harden.
+The station was closing in, around them faster than he'd planned and for the first time since leaving the house, he felt the old shape of the trap returning, not identical, but familiar enough to make his pulse shudder.

 "Back up," he said quietly.

-From the retail floor, somewhere beyond the shelves and counter, glass shattered.
+From the retail floor, somewhere beyond the shelves and counter, glass shattered, then someone screamed.

 More Chapters